 December 14th of 2018 saw the release of not one, but two monuments in popular culture.
-One was the highly anticipated Spider-Man: Into the Spider-Verse, the animated film starring Shameik Moore as Miles Morales.
+One was the highly anticipated Spider-Man: Into the Spider-Verse, an animated film starring Shameik Moore as Miles Morales.
 Before the film’s premiere, Sony announced a sequel and a spin-off film in the works.
 Joaquim Dos Santos has been confirmed director for the sequel.
 At the moment, Lauren Montgomery is in talks for directing the spin-off.
 Dos Santos and Montgomery are fresh off their work as executive producers of Dreamworks’ Voltron: Legendary Defender, which had its eighth and final season on Netflix the same day Spider-Verse hit theaters.
-Spider-Verse was met with critical acclaim, while Voltron season eight was not.
-Response ranged from lukewarm to furious.
-After some fans of Voltron were frustrated with the death of a gay man of color character and other developments in season seven, many were left disappointed with the series ending (including the deaths of more characters of color).
+Audiences met Spider-Verse with critical acclaim, while the same cannot be said for Voltron season eight.
+Responses ranged from lukewarm to furious.
+After season seven left some fans frustrated with the death of a gay man of color character and other developments, season eight disappointed many more with the ending (including the deaths of more characters of color).

-A release date wasn’t all Voltron and Spider-Verse had in common, however.
+Voltron and Spider-Verse have more in common than a release date, however.
 Without getting into spoilers, the plot of season eight and themes of grief bare a striking resemblance to those of Spider-Verse.
-It’s not that one is a rip-off of the other, but that they both aimed to tell stories about loss and family.
-What made audiences more receptive to Spider-Verse was its delicate consideration and authenticity of characters of marginalized groups.
+Not that one ripped off the other, but that they both aimed to tell stories about loss and family.
+The delicate consideration and authenticity of marginalized characters simply made audiences more receptive to Spider-Verse.
 If the Voltron showrunners couldn’t carry out something so similar to Spider-Verse with the same praise, how are they supposed to follow it up well?

 This post contains spoilers for Voltron: Legendary Defender and Spider-Man: Into the Spider-Verse.
 Also, a disclaimer: this is not meant as an attack on the showrunners (or any crew member) of Voltron as people.
 This is a critique of the TV show they produced and their role as storytellers.

 Spider-Verse also has themes of loss and family, and revels in their universality.
 When Miles loses Uncle Aaron, his teammates sympathize because they’ve gone through the same.
-The death of Uncle Ben has been integral to Spider-Man as a character since their debut in Amazing Fantasy #15.
+The death of Uncle Ben has been integral to Spider-Man as a character since debuting in Amazing Fantasy #15.
 Grief and resolve define Peter Parker more than his spider-based superpowers.
 Every reader has lost someone important to them at some point, making Spider-Man tangible and human.
 When Peter B. says “we’ve all been there,” he doesn’t just mean the characters.
-When it comes to the heroes of other dimensions, they’re written with the same emotional core because it makes them Spider-People.
+When it comes to the heroes of other dimensions, they’re written with the same emotional core because it defines them as Spider-People.

 A television show can’t be pinned on a single person who worked on it, but it’s hard to not be wary of Dos Santos with the follow-up considering Voltron mangled the same concepts and themes as Spider-Verse.
 Also, he’s a white man in a position that could go to a director with demographics in common with Miles (an Afro-Puerto Rican boy), Gwen (a white girl), Miguel (a Mexican man), and/or Lyla (an AI with the appearance of an Asian woman).
 Montgomery is only rumored to direct the women-led spin-off, but the same concern applies.
 Although Dos Santos publicly apologized for the death of Adam playing into the homophobic trope of “bury your gays,” he and Montgomery remain unsettlingly silent about season eight.
 It’s unclear if they’ve listened to criticisms and whether they’ll learn from their mistakes.